Peace & Justice

 St. Catherine of Siena was a Dominican who took risks.
 She also was known for her direct service: taking care of the sick, looking out for the destitute, and demonstrating no patience with anything that compromised the truth.
 Through Catherine, we are rooted in risk taking, peacemaking, and service.

-Nearly 300 years after the arrival of the first Dominicans in the Western Hemisphere, Sinsinawa Dominican founder Father Samuel Mazzuchelli continued to sow his new homeland with the tradition of justice.
+Nearly 300 years after the arrival of the first Dominicans in the Western Hemisphere, Dominican Sisters of Sinsinawa founder Father Samuel Mazzuchelli continued to sow his new homeland with the tradition of justice.
 Mazzuchelli acted on behalf of those without access to power.
 He once said, “One who carries the word of truth ought to imitate the Divine Teacher who went about doing good by relieving the oppressed.”